 Taken together, these take-homes can be expected to result, for most if not all teams, in a major shake-up and reset of both direction and change plans.
 The workshop can also be considered as important preparation for the world's leading accreditation or re-accreditation schemes.
-Therefore, return-on-investment, given the relatively low cost of workshop participation, can reasonably expected to be very significant.
+Therefore, return-on-investment, given the relatively low cost of program participation, can reasonably be expected to be very significant.

-What Makes "Leading the Way in Management Development" Different?
+What makes Leading the Way in Management Development different?

-- To have maximum impact in practice, the program is directed at top management leadership teams, not just at the Dean/Director/President only.
+- To have maximum impact in practice, the program is directed at top management leadership teams, not just at the dean/director/president only.

-- A daily series of Master Classes which prompt progressive reworking of each participating institution’s strategy and plans
+- A daily series of Masterclasses which prompt progressive reworking of each participating institution’s strategy and plans

-- A leitmotiv of the whole workshop is to learn how to combine excellence with relevance in both teaching and research.
+- A leitmotif of the whole workshop is to learn how to combine excellence with relevance in both teaching and research.
 Relevance is becoming an imperative for management development worldwide and CEEMAN, through its core membership in the world's rising economies, is committed to taking the lead in this long-overdue course correction.

-- Take-home is primarily a reconsidered and reworked plan and 2-3 high priority strategic initiatives to take each participating institution to the future, as well as team commitment to make the needed changes happen.
+- Take-home is primarily a reconsidered and reworked plan and 2-3 high-priority strategic initiatives to take each participating institution to the future, as well as team commitment to make the needed changes happen.